 We plan to update our newsletter each quarter.
-Please save the website as a favourite or register for quarterly email reminders that will include a link to the newsletter.
-We also will use the email registry when we have exciting news that just cannot wait - such as the recent announcement of our selection as the Robert Ridgeway awardee as the top student club out of 281 clubs and 25,000 students in May 2012!
-The official presentation of the award will occur on 14 Sept 2012 with the ASCE President presenting the award to the CE students.
+Please save the website as a favorite or register for quarterly email reminders that will include a link to the newsletter.
+We also will use the email registry when we have exciting news that just cannot wait - such as the announcement of our selection ast he Robert Ridgway awardee as the top student club out of 281 clubs and 25,000 students in May 2012.

-Col Thomas Dion, who won the LeTellier award in 2011, will be retiring within the next couple of years and a number of his previous students want to establish some type of endowment in honor of him.
-So please look for a mailing NLT early January and be generous with your support to this well-deserved honor for your Col D.
+Col. Thomas Dion, who won the LeTellier award in 2011, will be retiring at the end of 2013 and a number of his previous students have established an endowment in honor of him.
+So please give generously of this well-deserved honor for your Col. D.

-If you happen to be in the Charleston Area on 29 Sept for the homecoming football game, do not forget about the Engineering Alumni BBQ at noon behind Grimsley Hall.
+If you happen to be in the Charleston area for the homecoming football game, do not forget about the Engineering Alumni BBQ at noon behind Grimsley Hall.
 The food is available until it runs out!
 See you there!

 If you have suggestions, please pass them along to me!
-If you are in the Charleston area, come visit your School of Engineering and see first-hand what our tremendous students and faculty are doing.
-After reading about all we are accomplishing, please consider assisting us in growing our programs, numbers of engineering students, and student development opportunities by providing support thru internships, scholarships, and gifts to the School of Engineering.
+If you are in the Charleston area, come visit your School of Engineering and see first-hand what our tremendous studenst and faculty are doing.
+After reading about all we are accomplishing, please consider assisting us in growing our programs, number of engineering students, and student development opportunities by providing support through internships, scholarships, and gifts to the School of Engineering.

 Highest regards from The Citadel,

-If you would like to receive notification when The Citadel School of Engineering releases a newsletter, please subscribe to our mailing list.
+If you would like to receive notification whe The Citadel School of Engineering releases a newsletter, please subscribe to our mailing list: